 Student Withdrawals and Refunds

 In the event that a student leaves Norwich University during an academic term either voluntarily or involuntary they are subject to the university's refund policies.
 Students should review all financial policies as outlined by the Bursar's Office.
 The withdrawal date that is used in determining a student's refund or repayment will be defined as the actual date that the student begins the withdrawal process, the student's last day of academically related activity or the midpoint of the payment period for a student who leaves without notifying the institution.
 The U.S. Department of Education requires Norwich University to use the Return of Title IV funds policy for students who withdraw from school and who are receiving Federal Title IV student financial aid.
-Title IV funds refer to federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: Federal Stafford Loans, Federal Unsubsidized Stafford Loans, Federal Parent Loans for Undergraduate Students (PLUS), Federal Pell Grants, Federal Supplemental Opportunity Grants, Academic Competitiveness Grants, and SMART Grants.
-The U.S. Department of Education stipulates the way funds paid toward a student's education are to be handled when a recipient of Federal Student Aid (FSA) funds withdraws from Norwich University.
-A statutory schedule is used to determine the amount of FSA funds a student has earned when he or she ceases attendance based on the period the student was in attendance.
+Title IV funds refer to federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: Federal Direct Loans, Federal Direct Unsubsidized Loans, Federal Parent Loans for Undergraduate Students (PLUS), Federal Graduate/Professional PLUS, Federal Pell Grants, Federal Supplemental Opportunity Grants, Academic Competitiveness Grants, and SMART Grants.
+The U.S. Department of Education stipulates the way funds paid toward a student's education are to be handled when a recipient of Federal Student Aid (FSA) withdraws completely from an institution.
+A statutory schedule is used to determine the amount of FSA funds a student has earned when he or she ceases enrollment.
 Up through the 60-percent point in each payment period or period of enrollment, a pro-rata schedule is used to determine how much FSA funds the student has earned at the time of withdrawal.
 After the 60-percent point in the payment period or period of enrollment, a student has earned 100 percent of the FSA funds.
 In general, the Amendments require that if a recipient of FSA assistance withdraws from a school during a payment period or period of enrollment in which the recipient began attendance, the school must calculate the amount of FSA assistance the student did not earn and those funds must be returned.
 The percentage earned is one of the following:

-- If the day the student withdrew occurs on or before the student completed 60 percent of the payment period or period of enrollment for which assistance was awarded, the percentage earned is equal to the percentage of the payment period or period of enrollment for which assistance was awarded was completed.
+- If the student withdrawal occurs on or before the student completes 60 percent of the payment period or period of enrollment for which assistance was awarded, the percentage earned is equal to the percentage of the payment period or period of enrollment for which assistance was awarded was completed.

-- If the day the student withdrew occurs after the student has completed 60 percent of the payment period or period of enrollment, the percentage earned is 100 percent.
+- If the student withdrawal occurs after the student has completed 60 percent of the payment period or period of enrollment, the percentage earned is 100 percent.

 - The amount of FSA funds that the student does not earn; or